psxdev/ps4link/README.md

  4) Compile ps4sh

-  ps4sh will let you speak with ps4link, unset path variables added for your environment in osx to use native compiler it is a host tool
+  ps4sh will let you speak with ps4link, unset path variables added for your environment in osx to use native compiler it is a host tool.
+It is based on pksh tools that we used in ps2dev days and credit goes to all people involved in its developments greets to all of them.

   ```
   cd /usr/local/ps4dev/git/ps4link/ps4sh